Table of Contents

 Which Adobe Plan to Get

 You’ll want to avoid getting the Adobe All Apps plan.
 It is expensive at $52.99/month.
-And since you’re reading this guide, it is unlikely you will use the non-photography software that are included.
+And since you’re reading this guide, it is unlikely you will use the included non-photography software.

 Adobe Lightroom Plan vs Photography Plan

 The Adobe Lightroom Plan and the Photograph Plan both include Lightroom.

 However, there are different versions of Lightroom in the plans.
 And it is imperative that you understand these differences.
 It can entirely change your photography workflow and expenses.